 If people would just learn to create high-quality sites & content that people actually want to link to, a recovery would never be needed.

 But if it is, here’s the best way to recover from the signs of “Fred” we have found across clients’ sites that came to us after this update.

-Fix over ad-optimised pages: scale back on the number of ads that you have on your site and focus more on user experience (refer back to point 1)
+Fix over ad-optimized pages: scale back on the number of ads that you have on your site, and focus more on user experience (refer back to point 1.)

-Fix your content: does the content on your pages serve a purpose, is it necessary or are you just adding fluff to get your word count up.Make sure every piece of content counts and contributes to the quality of the page.Click To Tweet
+Fix your content: does the content on your pages serve a purpose, is it necessary, or are you just adding fluff to get your word count up?

 James Norquay – Prosperity Media

 Well from what we have seen, Fred seemed to target low-quality content sites which were also ad heavy.